f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

   :align: center
   :scale: 70%

-**Note: In the current release the exporting and importing the system database requires an external HTTPS server.
-Future releases will add more options for import/export that don’t rely on an external HTTPS server.**
+If you select *Download**, then an option will appear to download through your browser to your local client machine.

 Export Backup From the Chassis Partition CLI
 --------------------------------------------

-To transfer a file using the CLI use the **file list** command to see the contents of the **configs** directory.
-Note the previously saved file is listed.
-You will need to do this for all chassis partitions.
+To transfer a file using the CLI, use the **file list** command to see the contents of the **configs** directory.
+Note, the previously saved file is listed.
+You will need to repeat this for all chassis partitions in the VELOS system.

-To backup chassis partition Production:
+To export the backup for the chassis partition **Production**, first list the contents of the configs directory:

 .. code-block:: bash